Blaisorblade/pdbp.github.io/index.md

  - in `PDBP`
    - input and output are *effectfree*, they *describe effects* in an *pure* way.

+A program description involving I/O can be given
+ - *effectfree* meanings for different *testing* purposes,
+ - *effectful* meanings for different *deployment* purposes.
+ -
 Of course, eventually, for being useful at all, application code using `PDBP` may need to execute I/O effects.
+ - in `FP`

- - The meaning of `PDBP` I/O effect descriptions is *pushed to the boundaries of application code*.
+   - I/O effects are executed *in the middle of library code*.
+ - in `PDBP`
- - `FP` I/O effects are executed *in the middle of library code*.
+   - I/O effects are executed *at the boundaries of application code*.

-A program description performing I/O can be given

- - *effectfree* meanings for different *testing* purposes
- - *effectful* meanings for different *deployment* purposes.

 ### **Main goal of the `PDBP` library**